 Setting up a second monitor for your windows OS pc is quite simple.
 Most of the time it is only plug and play.
 If you are having a hard time doing so, this post will guide you every step of the way.

 I recently both a second monitor that I will connect to my windows laptop.
 Just like you, setting it up to work seamlessly with my pc is one of my concerns.

-Good thing is after several trials i was able to make it work.
+The good thing is after several trials I was able to make it work.
 I documented the process that I have done so can follow it.

-How to connect the second monitor to Windows PC or Laptop
+How to Setup the second monitor on Windows PC or Laptop

 Hopefully, by following the steps in this post, you will also be able to connect your new monitor to your pc or laptop easily.

 Step 1.
-Assemble the components of your monitor
+Assemble the components of your Second Monitor

 Follow the user manual on how to set up the components of your monitor.
 Usually, the quick setup guide is included in the box of the hardware.

 In my case, I bought a Samsung monitor.
 According to its user manual, I have to assemble the stand first, then affix it to the rear of the monitor.
 Take note that the assembly process differs with respect to the design of the stand and also of the brand.

 Step 2.
 Connect the HDMI and power cables